unm-digital-futures/digital-history-review/docs/essays/kellys-brewpub.md

 src="images/jones-motor-co-original.jpg"
 %}

 Originally built in 1939 as Jones Motor Co.
 Ralph Jones (the creator of this historical site) commisioned this project, a service station, car dealership and gas station in 1939 with Tom Danahy as the architect and designer.[^source1] The building served its intendended purpose until 1957 when Jones Motor Co. moved out and into a bigger, newer building farther down the street.
+{% include aside.html
+  class="pullquote"
+  text="Designed as both a car dealership, service station, and gas station for travelers along Route 66."
+  %}
  After this decision the building had been used for various types of businesses, including at one point a *Goodwill* as well as a *Furniture Mart*.[^source2]

 {% include figure.html
 class="img-left"